PasswordVault/passwordvault/README.md

 Once you have selected an entry by pression the 5-way joystick, the password is typed to your computer by emulating a keyboard.

+You switch between filter and list views by pressing the leftmost button.

 ATTENTION: At the moment, the passwords are expected to be in clear text.
 This is of course highly insecure.
-If you insist on using this software in its current state, please make sure that nobody has access to the SD card containing te password file.
+If you insist on using this software in its current state, please make sure that nobody has access to the SD card containing the password file.

 LICENSE: GNU GENERAL PUBLIC LICENSE, Version 3